fbpx

 By Tanya O'Shea, IMPACT Community Services' Managing Director

 "STRONGER TOGETHER" is a weekly column where Tanya explores key issues.
-This week Tanya focuses on volunteering and IMPACT's Community Visitors Scheme.
+This week Tanya focuses on volunteering and IMPACT's AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ).

 As human beings we often need a sense of connection and community.